-The Commission held a workshop on 19 September 2019 for all interested stakeholders to discuss the issues raised in the consultation paper.
+The Commission held an initial workshop on 19 September 2019 for all interested stakeholders to discuss the issues raised in the consultation paper.

 On 19 December 2019, the AEMC released a draft determination for a more preferable rule for consultation.
 A more preferable draft rule was proposed due to concerns that the rule proposed by CMIG would introduce consumer protection risks, as there is no direct relationship between the metering coordinator and the consumers who would be affected if metering coordinators are allowed to carry out planned interruption.

-The Commission received 25 submissions on the draft determination.
-These submissions and a summary of the key issues raised by stakeholders can be found below.
+The Commission received 22 submissions to the consultation paper, 25 submissions on the draft determination, and 8 supplementary submissions.
+These submissions, and a summary of the key issues raised by stakeholders in submissions to the draft determination can be found below.